Periods After Pregnancy

 The reason for a heavier period after delivery is the increased uterine lining.
 The shedding of this lining leads to heavier blood flow.
-In very rare cases, adenomyosis or thyroid may cause heavy bleeding after giving birth.
+In very rare cases, adenomyosis or thyroid, if they are co-existing, may cause heavy bleeding after giving birth.

 How Long Will Your First Period Last After Giving Birth?

 Your first period may last from five to seven days postpartum, which you may be accustomed to.
 However, some women may experience vaginal bleeding for two to three weeks after giving birth.
-If you experience vaginal bleeding for more than three weeks, it is recommended that you seek medical advice for the same without delaying further.
+If you experience vaginal bleeding for more than ten days, it is recommended that you seek medical advice without further delay.

 How Will You Know If Something Is Wrong With Your Postpartum Period?

-If you notice the below-mentioned symptoms during menstrual cycles post-childbirth, something could be wrong with your periods and you should seek medical help at earliest.
+If you notice the below-mentioned symptoms during menstrual cycles post-childbirth, something could be wrong with your periods, and you should seek medical help at the earliest.